 The Online Master of Accounting

 Accounting is far more than a black-and-white view of numbers.
-Successful leaders in this multifaceted field analyze, interpret and communicate what the numbers mean—and they’re an integral part of executive business decision-making.
+Successful leaders in this multifaceted field build on their accounting knowledge to analyze, interpret and communicate what the numbers mean—and they’re an integral part of executive business decision-making.

 Prepare for a career as a business authority.
 The expert faculty and specialized curriculum of William & Mary’s Online Master of Accounting program develop your abilities to identify and illuminate nuances in data and make leadership decisions.
 Whether your ambitions lie in public or corporate accounting, you could be prepared to sit for the CPA exam and advance your career in as few as 16 months.
 More importantly, though, we teach you to think: to go beyond the test and become the best possible accountant and leader in business.